CodeRabbit logoCodeRabbit logo

 Why you should care

 If you are a senior developer or a tech lead whose team is shipping multiple, complex PRs in any given week, then you know that the de facto bottleneck on the team’s merge velocity is providing fast review without sacrificing quality.
-Atlas directly addresses that constraint, by breaking down the code change into easy-to-review chunks, arranged in a logical manner.
+CodeRabbit Review directly addresses that constraint, by breaking down the code change into easy-to-review chunks, arranged in a logical manner.

 Why we think this approach is better